pavlovic-bojan/vue3-ecommerce-app-tailwind-quasar/README.md

 #  Quasar App (vue3-ecommerce-app-tailwind-quasar)
 This repository is the result of my independent project to train certain things in VUE 3 Front End Development.

-The goal of the project is to clone the design of the web store [REMIKS](https://remiks.com/) for the purpose of learning front-end development
+The goal of the project is to clone the design of the web store [REMIKS](https://remiks.com/) for the purpose of learning front-end development.

-I spent 30 days on the realization of setup this project
+I spent 30 days on the realization of setup this project.

-Side information: To use the application in a special environment the author accepts no responsibility if you cause damage to third parties
+Side information: To use the application in a special environment the author accepts no responsibility if you cause damage to third parties.

 ## Images of project appearance
 ***